Home » Symptoms » Cat Symptoms A-Z » Destructive Behavior, Scratching Objects or the Floor

 - Changes in social behavior: Cats under stress may withdraw or become more aggressive.

-- Excessive grooming or licking: Stress or health problems can cause cats to groom and lick excessively, which can lead to skin irritation.
+- Excessive grooming or licking: Stress or health problems can cause cats to groom and lick excessively, leading to skin irritation.

-- Urine marking: In addition to scratching, urine marking can also be a sign of stress or anxiety.
+- Urine marking: In addition to scratching, marking with urine can also be a sign of stress or anxiety.

-- Changed eating habits: Some cats react to stress with a change in appetite, either by overeating or loss of appetite.
+- Altered eating behavior: Some cats respond to stress with changes in appetite, either through overeating or loss of appetite.

 A visit to the vet is advisable if the scratching occurs suddenly and for no apparent reason, as this may indicate health problems.